How to Fix a Broken Tooth at Home

 If you think that something is wrong with your or your family’s teeth, whether it’s a chipped tooth, a broken tooth, or even if you need bonding or a root canal, you should never be afraid to seek help from a dentist.

 How we can help

-We offer a range of solutions for chipped broken and lost teeth including dental bonding for covering chips in front teeth or tooth covered fillings to repair damaged back teeth.
-We can also review your other options if you need a more long term fix.
+We offer a range of solutions for chipped, broken, and lost teeth, including dental bonding for covering chips in front teeth or a dental cap to repair damaged back teeth.
+We can also review your other options if you need a more long-term fix.